shady7x/CSSDemoNames/README.md

 Commands:

-0                   Refresh player list to get current entity IDs

-x -> yourstring     Sets yourstring as a nickname for entity x x <-                Brings back original nickname of entity x

-111 -> yourstring   Sets yourstring as a nickname for everyone 111 <-              Reverses nickname changes
+5 -> TEST
+Player's name with id = 5 will be set to TEST
+5 <-
+Brings back original name of that player

+111 -> TEST
+Everyone's name will be set to TEST
+111 <-
+Brings back original name for everyone

-1111 ->             Hides everyones avatars
+1111 ->
+Hides everyone's avatar
-1111 <-             Reverses avatars changes
+1111 <-
+Brings back avatars

+0
+Manual refresh of entity list with IDs

+-1
--1                  Exit
+Exit